-For Q1 2024, the decrease in the spread of corporate mortgages over term deposit interest and expenses compared to Q4 2023 and Q1 2023 is mainly due to (i) an increase in average term deposit rates generally exceeding the pace of increase in our mortgage portfolio, given the amount of term deposits we originated coupled with the impact of maturing lower-rate term deposits; (ii) higher competition for residential mortgage originations, particularly insured mortgages, and forecasted interest rate cuts pushing new mortgage origination rates lower; and (iii) unrealized term deposit hedge losses in Q1 2024 on interest rate swaps as the timing of interest rate cuts is now not expected until the second half of 2024.
+For Q2 2024, the decrease in the spread of corporate mortgages over term deposit interest and expenses compared to Q1 2024 and Q2 2023 is mainly due to (i) an increase in average term deposit rates generally exceeding the pace of increase in our mortgage portfolio, given the amount of term deposits we originated coupled with the impact of maturing lower-rate term deposits; (ii) higher competition for residential mortgage originations, particularly insured mortgages, and forecasted interest rate cuts pushing new mortgage origination rates lower; and (iii) term deposit hedge costs on interest rate swaps due to the delayed timing of expected interest rate cuts.
 We actively manage our interest rate risk by continually reviewing, and if necessary, changing the laddering of the duration of our term deposits relative to our corporate mortgage portfolio as well as utilizing our hedging strategies to lock-in spreads.
 For information on our term deposit fair value hedging, see "Derivatives and Hedging" sub-section below.